LuisRusso-INESC-ID/SPCM/README.md

 Luso-German bilateral cooperation under the 2017-2018 research project MONO-EMC (Multi-Objective Network Optimization for Engineering and Management Support).
 This work was supported by the DFG (project-ID:
 RU1524/2-3).
-Jos{\'e} Rui Figueira also acknowledges the support from the [FCT] grant SFRH/BSAB/139892/2018 under POCH Program.
+José Rui Figueira also acknowledges the support from the [FCT] grant SFRH/BSAB/139892/2018 under POCH Program.

 * Thanks to [PurpleBooth] for the [README-Template].